grantm/perl-libxml-by-example/source/xpath.rst

 =================

-As you saw in the :doc:`basic examples <basics>` section, the ``findnodes()`` method takes an XPath expression and finds nodes in the :doc:`DOM <xpath>` that match the expression.
+As you saw in the :doc:`basic examples <basics>` section, the ``findnodes()`` method takes an XPath expression and finds nodes in the :doc:`DOM <dom>` that match the expression.
 There are two ways to call calling the ``findnodes()``
 method: